 Receipt-capture-first.
 Bank-statement support is secondary; audit trail is per-document, not per-line. |

-| Ledgerline — founding (private beta) | $X/mo solo seat · locked for life |
+| Workpapertrails — founding (private beta) | $19/mo solo seat · locked for life · founding cohort only |

 Full app + the audit-trail differentiator.
-Beta cohort gets founding pricing for the lifetime of the account. |
+Founding cohort price locks for the lifetime of the account; post-beta pricing will be higher. |

 The first 20 firms on the waitlist get private-beta access, founding pricing locked for life, and a 20-minute call with the builder to shape the v1 vendor + category defaults around your client mix.